maxmckenzie/funcshui/README.md

 https://funcshui.now.sh/

-Funcshui is a collection of deploy ready serverless functions for use with platforms liek Zeit, GCP, Digital Ocean or AWS.
+Funcshui is a collection of deploy ready serverless functions for use with platforms like Zeit, GCP, Digital Ocean or AWS.
 They provide a clean tested set of node functions for multiple use cases.

 This library has been built to work with Zeit.
 You can deploy a demo version of it with the button below.